RickKimball/vendor/README.md

 This file also contains tool entries I added to allow openocd to be used for both upload and debug.
 These tools are availble because of the additional "Upload using:" menu entries added to the boards.txt file

-## stm32/libraries
+### stm32/libraries
 ---
 (optional directory)

 You can create examples that are specific to your board.
 I added one called leading_zeros/ that shows how to extended the Arduino <Streaming.h> to print leading zeros.

-## stm32/tools
+### stm32/tools
 ---
-(options directory and files)
+(optional directory and files)

 This is where I added some new tools scripts to provide a way to automatically launch the arm-none-eabi-gdb debugger and openocd as a gdb server connected to an stlink v2 programmer device.
 It opens two xterms, one running the openocd gdb server, and a second running the commandline arm-none-eabi-gdb in split layout mode.
 It isn't Visual Studio but it is fast if you have spend a littlle time learning the gdb commands.
 You can step thorugh the line by line, break at a specific line, and examine memory.

-## stm32/variant/*
+### stm32/variant/*
 ---
 (optional files)

-If you create this directory and its files, you can create your own pinmap or deal with board level initialization that will be called by the STM32:arduino core.
+If you create this directory and its files, you can define your own pinmap or deal with board level initialization that will be called by the STM32:arduino core.

-In this bluepill example, I added a few defines LED_ON and LED_OFF to show that you need to set the bluepill HIGH to turn it off and LOW to turn it on.
+In this bluepill example, I added a few defines LED_GREEN_ON and LED_GREEN_OFF to show that you need to set the bluepill HIGH to turn it off and LOW to turn it on.